LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/api-reference/sendapi-create.md

 The SDEs supported for sending are the [Customer Info](https://developers.liveperson.com/engagment-attributes-types.html#customer-info){:target="_blank"} and [Personal Info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info){:target="_blank"} SDEs.

-The next request body example illustrates how to create a conversation and sending SDEs in one request:
+The next request body example illustrates how to create a conversation and send SDEs in one request:

 ```json
 [{